-- Urban areas or places with low humidity
+- Living in urban areas or places with low humidity

 - Very hot and very cold climates

-Eczema usually begins at 3-6 months of age.
-It may improve over time, usually by ages 5-7 years.
-For some children, the condition may continue into adolescence and early adulthood.
+Eczema usually begins at three to six months of age.
+It may improve by ages five to seven years.
+For some, it continues into adolescence and early adulthood.

 - Dry, itchy skin

-- Cracks behind the ears or in other skin creases
+- Cracks behind the ears or in skin creases

-- Red rashes on the cheeks, arms, and legs
+- Red patches on the cheeks, arms, and legs

 - Thick, leathery skin